petecliff/ngmx_blinky/README.md

 ![The Pi Zero showing grid intensity on a Unicorn pHAT](pi.jpg?raw=true "The Pi Zero showing grid intensity on a Unicorn pHAT")

+Here you can see some solar (yellow), some gas (blue) and some nuclear (pink).
+If any coal was burning that'd be bright red!

 ## Why?
 Why not? :-)